dalnefre/FPGA/tutorial/counter/fomu_pvt.md

-We've chosen the least-significant-bit (LSB) of each PWM to be bit 9 of the 48Mhz counter, which means that the minimum pulse-width corresponds to a frequency of 46.875Mhz.
+We've chosen the least-significant-bit (LSB) of each PWM to be bit 9 of the 48Mhz counter, which means that the minimum pulse-width corresponds to a frequency of 46.875kHz.
-The specifications for the iCE40 FPGA used in the Fomu say that the LED signal frequency should stay below 64Mhz, so we're safe with this value.
+The specifications for the iCE40 FPGA used in the Fomu say that the LED signal frequency should stay below 64kHz, so we're safe with this value.
-It's fast enough that the human eye won't see the flicker, yet slow enough to stay withing the LED driver's operating range.
+It's fast enough that the human eye won't see the flicker, yet slow enough to stay within the LED driver's operating range.

 ```verilog
   // Instantiate pulse-width modulators